SSoelvsten/bdd-benchmark/README.md

 - [**Adiar**](https://github.com/ssoelvsten/adiar):
-  An I/O Efficient implementation with iterative algorithms using priority queues to exploit a special sorting of nodes on disk.
+  An I/O Efficient implementation with iterative algorithms using priority queues to exploit a special sorting of streamed from/to disk.
 These algorithms have no need for memoization or garbage collection, but, on the other hand, nodes are also not shareable between BDDs.

 - [**BuDDy**](http://vlsicad.eecs.umich.edu/BK/Slots/cache/www.itu.dk/research/buddy/):